niraunjana/AOA_Module_24/EX 6A CHERRY PICK UP PROBLEM.md

-# EX 6A CHERRY PICK UP PROBLEM
+# EX:6A - CHERRY PICK UP PROBLEM
 ## DATE:

 ## AIM:

 To Create a Python program for the following problem statement.
 You are given an n x n grid representing a field of cherries, each cell is one of three possible integers.
 0 means the cell is empty, so you can pass through, 1 means the cell contains a cherry that you can pick up and pass through, or -1 means the cell contains a thorn that blocks your way.
 Return the maximum number of cherries you can collect by following the rules below: Starting at the position (0, 0) and reaching (n - 1, n - 1) by moving right or down through valid path cells (cells with value 0 or 1).
 After reaching (n - 1, n - 1), returning to (0, 0) by moving left or up through valid path cells.
 When passing through a path cell containing a cherry, you pick it up, and the cell becomes an empty cell 0.
 If there is no valid path between (0, 0) and (n - 1, n - 1), then no cherries can be collected.

 ## Algorithm:

 1. Define the size of the grid.
 2. Use dynamic programming (DP) to store the maximum cherries collected by two people moving from top to bottom simultaneously.
 3. Initialize a 3D DP table with -infinity.